ponkin/bencode-parser/README.md

 Fast and efficient bencode( torrent file format ) stream parser.
 Very small, no additional dependencies.

-It doesn`t create object graph in memory, just create tiny index for underlying data.
+It does not create object graph in memory, just a tiny index over data.

 Parser currently is not thread-safe.